Committed to Changing Lives Through Literacy

 Jordana joined Florida International University in 2015 as the Director of the Patricia & Phillip Frost Art Museum, where she also serves as an adjunct professor in the department of art and art history teaching undergraduate and graduate students.
 As Director, she supervises a staff of 20, developed new funding resources and cultivated donor relationships.
 She also built an Advisory Council comprised of community members, FIU faculty and students.
 She served for five years on the board of the

 Association of Academic Museums and Galleries.
 A New Yorker, she received her B.A. from Bryn Mawr College in Pennsylvania and holds an M.A. and Ph.D. in art history from Columbia University in New York.
 For 16 years, she held the position of Chief Curator at the National Museum of Women in the Arts in Washington, DC, and served as a Professorial Lecturer in the museums studies M.A. program at Georgetown University.
 She has a son and daughter (both married and living in the Northeast), and a new grandson, Eli.
-My partner, Thomas Grasse and I, live in Yacht Harbour, Coconut Grove.
-Among my fondest childhood memories is that of my mother teaching me to read with oversized phonics flashcards.
+She and her partner, Thomas, live in Coconut Grove.
+Among her fondest childhood memories is that of her mother teaching her to read with oversized phonics flashcards.

 Pooja received her undergraduate degree in international business from Nottingham University in England and began her career working in the events industry, producing conferences for family businesses and offices in the financial sector, for a period of five years.
 During a year-long break, she found her love for teaching whilst traveling abroad.
 Upon returning from her journeys in 2012, she undertook her post-graduate degree in education at London Metropolitan University and has since been pursuing this career.
 Pooja has been privileged to work with students and teachers in a variety of Pre-K – 6th grade settings.
 Her experiences include: classroom teacher, reading coach and intervention coordinator.
 Pooja believes in creating academically-engaging experiences that foster creativity and curiosity.
 She is passionate about literacy and truly believes that effective phonics instruction is fundamental for the foundation needed to build strong reading and writing skills.